How to Easily Decoupage a Glass Platter

 NOTE: You will notice that the Mod Podge is white.
 As the Mod Podge dries, it will become clear.

-Step 12 – Turn your platter right side up.
-You can see the excess paper.
-Using your small sharp scissors, cut the excess paper napkin off from the edge of the plate.
+Step 12 – When your platter is completely dry, turn it right side up.
+You can see the excess paper around the edge of the platter.
+Using your small, sharp scissors, cut the excess paper napkin off from the edge of the plate.

 TIP: It works best if you cut from the back side of the platter.

-Step 13 – Using the small Mod Podge brush, apply a small amount of Mod Podge to the edge of the napkin.
+Step 13 – Using the small Mod Podge brush, apply a small amount of Mod Podge to the edge of the napkin to secure the edges.

 The background of the platter is now clearer and the design looks lovely.